 •How do these mind - ocean inquiries relate to the "biophilia/biophobia hypotheses", or ecopsychology studies that, for instance, show that patients in hospitals get better more quickly when they can see nature outside the window?

-•How would ocean conservation campaigns that employ knowledge generated by the Blue Mind Fund compare with conventional ocean conservation campaigns in achieving their objectives?
+•How would ocean conservation campaigns that employ knowledge generated by The Blue Mind Network compare with conventional ocean conservation campaigns in achieving their objectives?

 Phase three will focus on communicating specific results of our inquiries, experiments and the accumulated knowledge of the network.
 This will include but not be limited to an ongoing Blue Mind blog and related book, course curriculum, a short film, a multimedia presentation distributed to network members/conservation practitioners and a Blue Mind conference.
 Team members will speak publicly about our project at conferences, workshops and public venues during phase three.
 We will energetically pursue popular media venues where we can share our findings.
 Phase three will include collaboration with the Harvard Business School and others to develop effective strategies to improve ocean conservation campaigns based on Blue Mind findings.

-Note: the work of the Blue Mind Fund will continue beyond the fellowship.
+Note: the work of The Blue Mind Network will continue long beyond the fellowship.